AntonFagerberg/InstagramScalaAPI/README.md

 // This will return Either a Authentication object with access token and user information or a Meta object on failure. println(Authenticator.requestToken(clientId, clientSecret, redirectURI, code = "the code from step 1"))

-// Put either Left("accessToken") or Right("clientId") with values from Instagram here.
+// Put either Left("accessToken") or Right("clientId") with values from com.antonfagerberg.instagram.Instagram here.
 // Note that not all features are available without an access token.

-val instagram = new Instagram(accessTokenOrClientId = Left("Put access token here"))
+val instagram = new com.antonfagerberg.instagram.Instagram(accessTokenOrClientId = Left("Put-access-token-here"))

 println("Here is some stuff you can do (when you have a valid Access Token or Client Id):")